Jaded-Encoding-Thaumaturgy/getfscaler/README.md

 This is a rewrite of the original getscaler <https://gist.github.com/cN3rd/51077b6abf45b684bf9a3c657d859b43>
 and features the following changes:

--   Use more robust IEW tooling
+-   Use more robust JET tooling
 -   Only use kernels used in professional software + Point by default
 -   Add additional post-filtering methods to reduce error caused by dithering and dirty edges
 -   Add fractional support (see: getfnative)